camunda/camunda-docs-manual/content/reference/rest/task/post-delegate.md

 ---

-Delegate a task to another user.
+Delegates a task to another user.

 # Method